 Pre-emergence herbicide, then later before 8 leaf stage (without plastic).
+Post-emergence herbicide treatment approximately £37.50/ha.

 In some years, slugs can be a problem.
-Pellets will cost in the region of £7.00/ha per application.
+Pellets will cost in the region of ± 11.00 /ha per application.

 Forage Maize